 YouTube

 Load video

-Iceland has qualified for the final of the Eurovision Song Contest 27 times and has managed to secure a place in the Top 10 on seven occasions.
-The probability of Iceland reaching one of the Top 10 places is 21%.
-The country has achieved a fantastic second place twice in the past, in 1999 and 2009.
+Iceland has successfully advanced to the final of the Eurovision Song Contest on 27 occasions, clinching a spot in the prestigious Top 10 seven times.
+The likelihood of Iceland securing one of these coveted Top 10 positions stands at 26%.
+Impressively, the country has secured a remarkable second place twice before, in both 1999 and 2009.

+YouTube